Chapter 6 : Marginally Better Than a Broom Closet

 "I—" Then I remember what I had told Appy.
 "I said it was an unconfirmed rumor whether you did or not."

 "Never get tired of unconfirmed rumors, do you?"
-He pushes a hand through his hair, as if it could get messier.
+He pushes a hand through his hair.
 A faint bewilderment strikes his eyes.
 "You saved me."

 He coughs—I think he's trying to laugh.
 "Never thought we'd agree on something."